wavesplatform/waves-lessons/lessons/EN/C. Mining And Earning On It/f. [Node deployment] [macOS] docker /lesson.md

     - **<u>The signatures match.</u>**
         If the signatures match, your node is up to date.
         You won't need to update and roll it back for now.
-        You can skip all the steps of the instruction below and go directly to the [Node of the network]() chapter.
+        You can skip all the steps of the instruction below and go directly to the [Node networks]() chapter.
     - **<u>The signatures do not match.</u>**
         If the signatures do not match, it will be necessary to repeat steps №3 and №4 in 20 minutes.